-10 days (1 day per week - Friday)
+10 days (1 day per week - Friday +1 week block)

-Event Date/s Notes Professional experience preparation Approx. 2 weeks prior to first day of placement Pre-service teacher makes contact with the professional experience school.
-10 single days of Professional experience 5 Aug, 12 Aug, 19 Aug, 26 Aug, 2 Sept, 9 Sept, 16 Sept, 7 Oct, 14 Oct, 21 Oct.
-10 single days (one day per week -Tuesday).
-"Hands-on" observations and classroom assistance.
-Preparation of Evaluation Week beginning 17 Oct.
-Evaluation completed by supervising teachers.
-The Evaluation should be completed collaboratively if more than one teacher is supervising.
-The supervising teacher discusses the completed report with the pre-service teacher and the report is signed by all parties.
-Evaluation given to pre-service teacher.
-Preservice teacher to upload.
-Week beginning 17 Oct or on completion of all required make- up days The school coordinator of pre-service teachers retains a copy of the evaluation form for school records.
-Preservice teacher uploads finalised report to 'Blackboard' Pay claim forms Friday 28 Oct Supervising teacher and school coordinator complete pay claim forms.
+Event Date/s Notes Professional Approx. 2 weeks Pre-service Teacher makes contact with Experience prior to first day of theProfessional Experience school. preparation placement 10 single days of 19 April, 26 April, 3 10 single days (one day per week - Fri).
+"Hands- Professional May, 10 May, 17 May, on" observations and classroom assistance.
+One Experience 20-24 May week block.
+Preparation of Evaluation 22 May Evaluation completed by supervising Teachers.
+The Evaluation should be completed collaboratively if more than one Teacher is supervising.
+The supervising Teacher discusses the completed reportwith the pre-service Teacher and the report is signedby all parties.
+Evaluation given to 24 May or on 1.
+The school coordinator of pre-service pre-service Teacher. completionof all Teachersretains a copy of the evaluation form Pre-Service Teacher required make-up for school records. toupload. days 2.
+Pre-Service Teacher uploads finalised report to'Blackboard' Pay claim forms Friday 24 May Supervising Teacher and school coordinator complete pay claim forms.
 The Coordinator signs and posts, faxes or emails the pay claims to UQ.
-See section - Forms for Professional Experience for details/process.
+See section - Forms for Professional Experience for details/process. " ms relating to the Professional Experience are located

-Important: All of The University of Queensland forms relating to the professional experience are located on the following website: https://education.uq.edu.au/thank-you-mentoring-years-cohort-pre-service-teachers-university-queensland
+Important: All of The University of Queensland forms relating to the Professional Experience are located on the following website: https://education.uq.edu.au/thank-you-mentoring-years-cohort-pre-service-Teachers-university-queensland